 When we say "only seniors can join a remote team", we are giving juniors way less credit than necessary.

-The real concern with hiring junior developers seems to be the amount of support they'll need, not the fact that they'll be bad engineers, so I have to ask: why do we act like we are hiring a kid that needs constant vigilance, instead of realizing we are supposed to be hiring a mostly grown, adult human?
+The real concern with hiring junior developers seems to be the amount of support they'll need, not the fact that they'll be bad engineers, so I have to ask: why do we act like we are hiring a kid that needs constant vigilance, instead of realizing we are supposed to be hiring a mostly grown, adult human being?

 Remote employees don't learn how to be remote from working in an office.

-Do you see the irony?
 Most of us started out in offices, and we all had to unlearn some things to thrive in a remote environment.

 How will we create an excellent, empathetic, remote fist leadership pipeline if we are preventing seniors to learn how to help everyone regardless of where they are located?
 Learning how to help other people grow remotely is a new skill for many senior developers.